curl/everything-curl/libcurl/tlsoptions.md

 ## STARTTLS

-For protocols that are using the STARTLS method to upgrade the connection to TLS (FTP, IMAP, POP3, and SMTP), you usually tell curl to use the non-TLS version of the protocol when specifying a URL and then ask curl to enable TLS with the `CURLOPT_USE_SSL` option.
+For protocols that are using the STARTTLS method to upgrade the connection to TLS (FTP, IMAP, POP3, and SMTP), you usually tell curl to use the non-TLS version of the protocol when specifying a URL and then ask curl to enable TLS with the `CURLOPT_USE_SSL` option.